Our dedicated grounds maintenance teams care for our parks and gardens to keep our open spaces clean and green.

-A number of different parks, verges and open spaces have been identified as suitable for rewilding in our efforts to mitigate climate change and offset our carbon footprint, which allows a variety of grasses and annual/perennial wildflowers to grow between May and September.
+A number of different parks, verges and open spaces have been identified as suitable for wildlife improvement in our efforts to mitigate climate change and offset our carbon footprint, which allows a variety of grasses and annual/perennial wildflowers to grow between spring and late autumn – or even into winter.
 Please note that leaving the grass to grow long is not the result of forgetting to cut it or a strategy to save money.
 On the contrary, leaving grasses and wildflowers to grow naturally provides opportunities for a wide range of plant species to flourish, thereby supporting plant, insect and animal biodiversity by providing shelter, food and a place to breed.

-We have deliberately left the grasses and wildflowers unmown across the sites we have selected in our rewilding initiatives to support nature by allowing natural environments to dominate.
+We have deliberately left the grasses and wildflowers unmown across the sites we have selected in our wildlife improvement initiatives to support nature by allowing natural environments to dominate.

 Every extra m2 of wildflower meadow we can develop helps to redress former damage and re-establish pollinator numbers.

-If you want to hold an event in one of our green spaces, please contact us here
+If you want to hold an event in one of our green spaces, please contact us.

-Streetscene have 2 officers dedicated to improving our green spaces; a Parks & Open Spaces Development Officer and a Horticultural Technical Officer.
-The intention is to raise the standard of our green spaces.
+Streetscene has 2 officers dedicated to improving our green spaces; a Parks & Open Spaces Improvement Officer and a Horticultural Technical Officer.
+The intention is to continually raise the standard of our green spaces.